 Send them a text message asking them to knock.

 Have your treat ready and get it in front of your dog the split second your partner starts knocking.

 Ask for your dog’s attention, call out to them to come to you and to sit.
 Simply reward them with the treat.

 Every time your dog goes to bark, ask for their attention, and reward them with a piece of the treat.

 Keep repeating this process.
 The key is to show your dog exactly how you want them to behave.

-Spontaneous knocks like this is a prime example of why you NEED to keep treats with in arms reach at all times.
-Especially when your dog is still undergoing training.
+Spontaneous knocks like this are a prime example of why you NEED to keep treats within arms reach at all times, especially when your dog is still undergoing training.

 Always be positive, reward, and never raise your voice or get emotional because all that will do is rile up your dog to bark even more.